chjwang1/c/content/_index.md

 ##        padding: [0, 0, 0, 0]

   - block: cta-card
-    demo: true # Only display this section in the Hugo Blox Builder demo site
+    demo: fause # Only display this section in the Hugo Blox Builder demo site
     content:
       title: 👉 Build your own academic website like this
       text: |-